Parallel agents need lanes, not branch noise.

 Building in public

-Sorrel is an open, agent-native version-control project for parallel development, portable workflows, secrets-aware execution, and collaboration that still respects Git.
+Sorrel is an open, agent-native version-control project for parallel development, portable workflows, and secrets-aware execution — without abandoning Git.

 $ sorrel lane create agent/ui-copy